aevyrie/bevy_mod_picking/README.md

 cargo run --example events
 ```

+The `InteractableMesh` component stores mouseover event state, mouseclick event state (left, right, and middle buttons), and hover state.

 #### Selection State

-If you're using the `SelectablePickMesh` component for selection, you can access the selection state by querying all selectable entities and accessing the `.selected()` function.
+If you're using the `SelectablePickMesh` component for selection, you can access the selection state by querying your selectable entities and accessing the `.selected()` function.

 ### Plugin Parameters